 Dead Air came out just before The Crazies (2010), the remake of George Romeros The Crazies (1973), premised around the idea of the accidental release of a military toxin that caused people to go insane.
-The remake had been rumoured for several years and there were a number of other films that came out around the period with a similar theme, including The Signal (2007), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012) and Urge (2016).
+The remake had been rumoured for several years and there were a number of other films that came out around the period with a similar theme, including The Signal (2007), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016) and Mayhem (2017).
 To this extent, Dead Air, just like The Crazies 2010, sits on a close dividing line as to whether it works as a mass insanity film or can more properly be considered a zombie film.
 The infected here often behave more like zombies, including spreading the infection via a bite.

 Whatever the case, Dead Air no relation to Dead Air (1994), the earlier film about a radio talkback host being stalked by a serial killer feels like a low-budget US attempt to copy the far superior Canadian-made Pontypool (2008).
 Both films have a near-identical premise and are focused around a radio talkback show as the host determines to remain on air while an outbreak of mass insanity occurs outside.
 In both films, most of this is relayed via live phone-in callers and later as the infected break into the studio and bite members of the station crew.